11 Construction Safety Tips to Avoid Construction Site Hazards

 Respirators protect employees from respiratory hazards.
 These hazards include dust, fumes, gases, vapours, and irritants.
 Respirators must be certified by a third-party contractor.

-10. Comply with Recommended Practises for Electrical Safety
+10. Comply with Recommended Practices for Electrical Safety

 The National Institute of Occupational Safety and Health (NIOSH) recommends that companies in the construction industry should be familiar with electrical standards.
 Here are some of the electrical safety guidelines to follow: